pulumi/docs/pulumi-hugo/themes/default/content/blog/getting-started-with-k8s-part2/index.md

 A Pod is where applications run, and it is the smallest unit of execution for Kubernetes.
 A Pod hosts one or more containers that make up a complete application.
 For example, a Pod can have a container running an entire LAMP stack for a web application, or it can run a container with NGINX that connects to a database running in another Pod.

 Each Pod has an IP address and can address other Pods in the same network.
 In the previous article, we deployed clusters in a VPC.
-Pods deployed in a Kubernetes cluster can communicate with each other via TCP/IP.
-Containers within a Pod share, e.g., think of containers as a process, share the same IP address and port space, and can communicate via localhost or IPC, such as POSIX shared memory or SystemV semaphores.
+Pods deployed in a Kubernetes cluster can communicate with each other using TCP/IP, UDP, or SCTP.
+Containers within a Pod share the same IP address and port space, and can communicate via localhost or IPC, such as POSIX shared memory or SystemV semaphores.

 Pods have a specific [lifecycle](https://kubernetes.io/docs/concepts/workloads/Pods/Pod-lifecycle/).
 They are created, assigned a UID, and scheduled to run on a Node, and run until they either fail or are terminated.
 When a Node dies, Pods are deleted and replaced.
 Pods have five distinct states or phases: